Lazerbeak12345/chaml/README.md

 1. Feed source code (call this file A) into tokenizer (outputs a stream).
 Go to step 2.
 2. Feed token stream into parser.
-If an import or syntax extention is found, go to step 2.1, or else go to step 3.
+If an import or syntax extension is found, go to step 2.1, or else go to step 3.
-   1. Grab the file that the import or syntax extention requires, and pass that into step 1. (call this file file B) If it's a syntax module, go to step 2.3, or else go to step 2.2.
+   1. Grab the file that the import or syntax extension requires, and pass that into step 1. (call this file file B) If it's a syntax module, go to step 2.3, or else go to step 2.2.
    2. Get the entire Parse tree for file B, and insert it into the proper node on file A's parse tree.
 Go to step 3 (not to be confused with step 2.3).
    3. Run File B through the interpreter (not the JIT compiler).
-It may modify the token list, parse tree generator, Ast tree generator, interpeter, AST tree reverser, parse tree reverser, and or the token reverser.
+It may modify the token list, parse tree generator, Ast tree generator, interpreter, AST tree reverser, parse tree reverser, and or the token reverser.
   This modification _only_ applies to this local file A (not file a's parent, if this is multiple levels deep, and not file B).
 Continue to step 3.